Vitality Leap

 Foundation Course:

 We focus on the first 5 steps.
-If you put them together, you are Nordic walking and can join our walks.
+If you are able to do these, you are Nordic walking in a high impact and safe way, and you may join our walks.
 You will have found a smooth, relaxed way to propel yourself forward, using most of your muscle, while avoiding straining your joints.

 6. Extend fully

 • Push your hand past the pelvis – ultimately, you have a straight line from the shoulder to the tip of the pole.
-The pole is like a continuation of the arm – parallel to your back leg
+The pole is a continuation of the arm, parallel to your back leg.

 7. Release actively

-• Release your grip and let go of the handle
+• Release your grip and let go of the pole-handle.

-• Press the heel of your hand against the strap – and push off with your foot at the same time
+• Press the heel of your hand against the strap.

 • Create more forward momentum and increase your speed

-• Lean from your ankles, not your waist – keep your chest open
+• Lean from your ankles, not your waist – keep your chest open, work with your belly muscles.

 Optimizer Course: